scrosland/dotfiles/INSTALL.md

 ## For Mac OS X:

   1. Follow the Linux/Unix instructions.
+  1. If applications need to be installed to the user Applications folder:
+    `touch $HOME/.install_to_user_applications`
   1. Run `$HOME/dotfiles/mac/install.sh` to install some basics.
   1. Install Marked2 from http://marked2app.com.